 Most family court custody cases have at least one participant who is not represented by an attorney.
-Cases with self-represented litigants (SRL) make up between 70% and 90% of all family court cases Visit disclaimer page .1 Findings from interviews with SRLs suggest Visit disclaimer page that they:
+Cases with self-represented litigants (SRL) make up between 70% and 90% of all family court cases (PDF) Visit disclaimer page .1 Findings from interviews with SRLs suggest (PDF) Visit disclaimer page that they:

 - Feel disadvantaged in court compared to those with legal representation

 - Perceive that representing themselves negatively impacts their case outcomes

 - Believe that representing themselves adds stress to an already taxing experience.2

 The majority of survivors of domestic violence who seek remedies through the family court do so without the help of an attorney.
 These SRLs hope that the court will provide the safety and justice that they have not been able to secure alone.
 However, the judicial system is not designed to be educational or forgiving of those who don’t understand legal protocols.
 The results can be grave and may include losing child custody.
 While having a lawyer is recommended, the harsh reality is that there are simply not enough pro bono or legal aid lawyers to meet the great need.3

 These unfortunate circumstances are very real in the lives of the survivors and their advocates who contact the Resource Center on Domestic Violence: Child Protection and Custody (RCDV:CPC)4 every day seeking help with their custody cases.
 The majority of calls to our 800-line are from survivors who must go forward with their cases alone.